-Childhood Cancer Awareness Day [15 Feb 2018] - Importance for Your Child
+Childhood Cancer Awareness Day 2020 for Your Child

 International Childhood Cancer Day is a global collaborative campaign in order to raise awareness about childhood cancer and to express support for children and adolescents with cancer, the survivors and their families.
 This day promotes increased appreciation and deeper understanding of issues and challenges associated to childhood cancer and impacting on children or adolescents with cancer, the survivors, their families and the society as a whole.
 It also highlights the need for more equitable and better access to cancer treatment and care for all children with cancer all around the globe.